 Executive Committee

 This small group is tasked with regularly monitoring the overall health of the school.
-It consists of the four Board Officers, the Administrative Director, and the Pedagogical Director.
+It consists of the four Board Officers, the Administrative Director, Development Director, and the Pedagogical Director.
 This regular contact between representatives helps operations align with strategy and provides a hub or bridge between the various governance entities.

 Board of Trustees